Bob Weir’s ‘Ace’ Revisited: ‘It Sounds Like a Dead Album Because It Is One’

 Listen to “Looks Like Rain” from the original album

-The live recording, made at New York’s Radio City Music Hall last April, features Weir and his band the Wolfpack, an expanded version of the Wolf Bros, a group he formed in 2018 that includes the renowned bassist Don Was and incorporates string, woodwind and brass instruments.
+The live recording, made at New York’s Radio City Music Hall in April 2022, features Weir and his band the Wolfpack, an expanded version of the Wolf Bros, a group he formed in 2018 that includes the renowned bassist Don Was and incorporates string, woodwind and brass instruments.

 There are also two next-generation guest artists on the live disc: country singer/songwriter Brittney Spencer, who duets with Weir on “Walk in the Sunshine” (never performed live by the Dead) and the melancholy “Looks Like Rain”; and Tyler Childers, who joins in on “Greatest Story Ever Told.”

 Weir has been honing these songs with and without the Dead for half a century, as you can tell from listening to these live versions, most of which outshine the originals.
 (They outlast them, too: at a little over an hour, the concert is more than 50 percent longer than the studio one.)
-Weir turned 77 on October 16, 2024, but as his high-energy Radio City performance and packed tour schedule suggest, he’s still always ready for one more Saturday night.
+Weir died at 78 on Jan.
+10, 2026, but as his high-energy Radio City performance suggested, he was always ready for one more Saturday night.

 The album and other Weir recordings are available here.